BitcoinDesign/Guide/guide/payments/request.md

 ## Single-use payment requests

 The most common way bitcoin is requested is in the form of single-use payment requests.
 Lightning payments use [BOLT11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md) invoices.
-On-chain uses [addresses of various types]({{ "/guide/glossary/address/" | relative_url }}).
-These two formats can be combined into a single payment request so senders can use what is most convenient for them.
+On-chain uses [BIP21](https://bips.xyz/21) and [addresses of various types]({{ "/guide/glossary/address/" | relative_url }}).
+A BOLT11 invoice can be [embedded into a BIP21 URI](https://github.com/sbddesign/bip21-site) to form a single payment request so senders can use what is most convenient for them and requesters do not have to be worried about requesting from on-chain or lightning.

 Single-use payment requests are convenient for one-time or in-person payments.
 Generating them should be fast and convenient from the users home screen.
 Wallet balances should not be shown when generating single-use payment requests.
 This is due to the users funds being visible to nearby third-parties, which negatively impacts their privacy and puts the user at risk of theft.